qiyuangong/Deep_Learning_Exercise/README.md

 # Deep Learning Exercise

-Examples, Notebook, materials and suggestions for Deep Learning Exercise and materials.
+This repo is a collection of self-learning materials for Deep Learning.
+It includes examples, Notebook, books, lectures and suggestions for learning Deep Learning.

 `*` means recommended.